mcmero/SVclone/README.md

 #### Optional Parameters ####

 * -o or --out <directory> : output directory to create files.
 Default: the sample name.
-* -cgf or --config <config.ini> : SVClone configuration file with additional parameters (svclone_config.ini is the default).
+* -cgf or --config <config.ini> : SVclone configuration file with additional parameters (svclone_config.ini is the default).
 * --sv_format <vcf, simple, socrates> : input format of SV calls, VCF by default, but may also be simple (see above) or from the SV caller Socrates.
 * --blacklist <file.bed> : Takes a list of intervals in BED format.
 Skip processing of any break-pairs where either SV break-end overlaps an interval specified in the supplied bed file.
 Using something like the [DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) is recommended.